 Doctors often suggest a clinical trial for mesothelioma treatment.
 Some of these are available only at MD Anderson.
 A clinical trial may include surgery, radiation therapy, immunotherapy, chemotherapy or a combination of different treatments.

-If you have mesothelioma, your doctor will discuss the best options to treat it.
+If you have mesothelioma, your doctors will discuss the best treatment options based on your specific condition.
 This depends on several things, including:

 - Type of mesothelioma

 - Stage of disease

 - Your age and general health

 Doctors consider two main factors when developing a mesothelioma treatment plan: The extent of the disease, including whether it has spread to other parts of the body; and the patient’s age and overall health.

 If the cancer has not spread and the patient is fit enough, he or she may be a good candidate for surgery.
 Surgical candidates may undergo chemotherapy before the procedure to help shrink the tumor.
 After surgery, patients may receive radiation therapy to kill any cells that were not visible to the naked eye.

 Because the disease is usually diagnosed in older individuals or can present in more advanced stages, many mesothelioma patients are not able to undergo surgery.
 Instead, they receive systemic therapies, such as chemotherapy or immunotherapy.

 For other treatments, the care teams may recommend targeted therapies or clinical trials with new novel therapies.